 This easy crock pot stuffing recipe is perfect for busy holidays; you can make it ahead of time and keep it warm while the rest of the meal cooks.
-And, using the crock pot frees up precious oven space!
+And, making stuffing in the slow cooker frees up precious oven space!
 This delicious stuffing recipe is seasoned with thyme, sage, and mushrooms.

 Recipe ingredients